prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 ###### Rule 19 - Preliminary objection

 1. Within one month of service of the Statement of claim, the defendant may lodge a Preliminary objection concerning :

-	- (a) the jurisdiction and competence of the Court , including any objection that an opt -out pursuant to Rule 5 applies to the patent that is the subject of the proceedings ;
+   (a) the jurisdiction and competence of the Court , including any objection that an opt -out pursuant to Rule 5 applies to the patent that is the subject of the proceedings;

-	- (b) the competence of the division indicated by the claimant [Rule 13.1(i)] ;
+   (b) the competence of the division indicated by the claimant [Rule 13.1(i)];

-	- (c) the langua ge of the Statement of claim [Rule 14].
+   (c) the langua ge of the Statement of claim [Rule 14].

 2. A Preliminary objection shall contain:

-	- (a) particulars in accordance with Rule 24(a) to (c) ;
+   (a) particulars in accordance with Rule 24(a) to (c);

-	- (b) the decision or order sought by the defendant ;
+   (b) the decision or order sought by the defendant;

-	- (c) the grounds upon which the Preliminary objection is based ; and
+   (c) the grounds upon which the Preliminary objection is based;and

-	- (d) where appropriate the facts and evidence relied on.
+   (d) where appropriate the facts and evidence relied on.

 3. The Preliminary objection shall be drawn up  in the language pursuant to Rule 14.